raspberrypilearning/build-first-robot/worksheet.md

 # Build your First Robot

+Want to get started with robotics but not sure how?
+Start here with our guide to building a very simple Raspberry Pi bot!

-## Step 1: Create your Robot Chassis
+## Create your Robot Chassis
 Any roaming robot device needs a chassis to hold the motors and wheels in place and in this case to mount your Raspberry Pi onto.
 If you already have a chassis then you can skip this step and go onto the next one.

 You may have access to a make space that has a laser cutter, or maybe your school has one which you can ask to adult to help you cut the chassis that we have used in this tutorial.